UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/sparse_array.rst

 These are referred to as "sparse" as the information in them is widely scattered, or sparse.

-Since they are mostly zeros, it can be memory an computationally efficient to store only the value that are non-zero.
+Since they are mostly zeros, it can be memory and computationally efficient to store only the value that are non-zero.

 But you want it to look like a regular array in user code.